Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: Introduction

-Massive antenna-arrays is the main technology that can significantly increase the spectral efficiency of mmWave communication systems \cite{6798744, 6736761}.
-One of the most practically-plausible solutions for building massive antenna-arrays that exhibit low power consumption and low complexity is by adopting analog beamforming \cite{6736750, 8030501, 7389996, 8371237}.
-Analog beamforming can be implemented by equipping each antenna element with an analog phase-shifter, which can shift the phase of the transmitted/received signal by a desired phase, and thereby enable the massive-antenna array to perform transmit/receive beamforming to/from a desired direction in space.
-In general, there are many different technologies for building phase-shifters, such as reflective, loaded line, switched delay, Cartesian vector modulator, LO-path phase shifter, and phase-oversampling vector modulator \cite{7370753}.
-Moreover, this is a very active field of research, with more-advanced phase-shifting technologies being constantly invented.
-One such technology has been recently proposed in \cite{9318487}, where the authors propose a low-cost 2-bit phase-shifter built using pin-diodes.
-Having in mind that the reflecting elements at the IRS are also build with pin-diodes \cite{8910627}, it can be concluded that a massive-antenna array built with 2-bit phase-shifters has a comparable cost as an IRS.
-As a result, a FD relay with separated transmit and receive massive-antenna arrays built with 2-bit phase shifters that only employs passive self-interference suppression has a comparable design complexity and implementation cost as an IRS.
-Relaying with large antenna arrays also has the potential to mitigate the self-interference in FD relays \cite{7929405, 6832435}.
+Multi-antenna array is the main technology that can significantly increase the spectral efficiency of mmWave communication systems \cite{6798744, 6736761}.
+One of the most practically-plausible solutions for building multi-antenna arrays that exhibit low power consumption and low complexity is by adopting analog beamforming \cite{6736750, 8030501, 7389996, 8371237}.
+Analog beamforming can be implemented by equipping each antenna element with an analog phase shifter, which can shift the phase of the transmitted/received signal by the desired phase, and thereby enable the multi-antenna array to perform transmit/receive beamforming to/from the desired direction in space.
+In general, there are many different technologies for building phase shifters such as reflective, loaded line, switched delay, Cartesian vector modulator, LO-path phase shifter, and phase-oversampling vector modulator \cite{7370753}.
+Moreover, this is a very active field of research, with more-advanced phase shifting technologies being constantly invented.
+One such technology has been recently proposed in \cite{9318487}, where the authors propose a low-cost 2-bit phase shifter built using pin-diodes.
+Having in mind that the reflecting elements at the RIS are also build with pin-diodes \cite{8910627}, it can be concluded that the 2-bit phase shifters at the FD relay have a comparable cost with the reflecting elements at the RIS.
+Moreover, a FD relay with separated transmit and receive multi-antenna arrays built with 2-bit phase shifters that only employs passive self-interference suppression has a much lower design complexity and implementation cost as that build with an active self-interference cancellation circuitry.
+Recently, new antenna technologies have been proposed for analogue beamforming such as {\it reconfigurable holographic surfaces}, \cite{9110848, 9690474, 9136592, 9826717, 9324910, bib23, deng2021reconfigurable}, reconfigurable reflectarrays, \cite{8023752, 6648436, 8485924}, and reconfigurable transmitarrays \cite{5422701}.
+Similarly to the passive RIS, these antenna types are based on programmable metamaterials and therefore the relay would have a comparable size and power consumption as the RIS.
+Finally, relaying with large antenna arrays also has the potential to mitigate the self-interference in FD relays \cite{7929405, 6832435}.
+All of this motivates the work in this paper.